daytonn/jskit/README.md

 ### Action Mapping

 When an action is mapped, it will be registered on the dispatcher for a specific event.
-The event that is registered depends on a few properties of the `Controller`: `namespace`, `channel`, `name`, and `action`.
+The event that is registered depends on a few properties of the `Controller` which are: `namespace`, `channel`, `name`, and `action`.
 The default values for these are:

     namespace = ""
     channel = "controller"
-    controllerEventName = "<Controller.name>" (lowercase and underscored)
+    controllerEventName = "{Controller.name}" (lowercase and underscored)
-    action = "<action>
+    action = "{action}""
     eventSeperator = ":"

 So using the above examples, the event maps for the `PostsController` are: